-How to buy Deutsche Bank shares
+How to buy Deutsche Bank (DB) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Deutsche Bank Aktiengesellschaft is a banks-regional business with stocks listed in the US.
 Deutsche Bank shares (DB) are listed on the NYSE and all prices are listed in US Dollars.
 Its last market close was US$13.79 – a decrease of 2.41% over the previous week.
 Here's how to invest if you're based in Australia.

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for Deutsche Bank.
 Find the share by name or ticker symbol: DB.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Deutsche Bank reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.